 Various scales are typically referenced to demonstrate technology readiness or market readiness, with one example commonly referenced being TRLs.
-As a guide, early-stage commercialisation grant projects may include a journey through all or part of TRL3 to TRL6.
+As a guide, commercialisation and/or growth projects are intended to include the journey through all or part of TRL4 to TRL9, with the expectation that projects will ideally move up at least three readiness levels (noting that typical timeframes to move through levels can vary by NRF priority areas).

-Eligible activities may include:
+Eligible activities include:

-- feasibility studies, analytical and experimental proof-of-concept to validate analytical predictions of the proposed innovative product, process or service - small scale testing and validation of basic components to establish that they will work together - larger scale testing of the system (integrated prototype components) in a simulated or theoretical environment - scaled prototype system or subsystem testing in a simulated or theoretical environment - preliminary designs of critical components completed - initial cost models, required investments and supporting partners identified.
+- small scale testing and validation of basic components to establish that they will work together - larger scale testing of the system (integrated prototype components) in the commercially intended environment - scaled prototype system or subsystem testing in the commercially intended environment - preliminary designs of critical components completed - initial cost models, required investments and supporting partners identified - capability to produce systems, subsystems of components in the commercially intended environment - demonstrated system operated in the commercially intended environment over the full range of expected conditions - pilot capability demonstrated - small scale production demonstrated, with capability in place to scale up to full scale production - innovative product, process or service available to customers and consumers.